alextanhongpin/ideas/README.md

 ## Chat Server

 Create a full chat server.
 The server is written in [golang](https://github.com/alextanhongpin/go-chat) and the client [Vue](https://github.com/alextanhongpin/vue-chat).
 Work in progress.

+## Bloom Filter

+The classic example is using bloom filters to reduce expensive disk (or network) lookups for non-existent keys.
+Another use case is to check if the unique username existed before allowing users to choose that username.

+## Markov Chain Classifier

+Predicting user behaviour using transition probability.
+Can also be used to predict customer conversion (perhaps to find out the churn possibility).

+## Spam Filtering

+Use naive bayes to predict if a text is spam or not.

+## Boosting algorithm

+AdaBoost.